 Mavrick is a silversmith who creates jewellery inspired by everyday silhouettes of basketball hoops, pasta tubes, Penrose steps and Slinkies.
 She steers formal shapes into offbeat territory, turning handmade sculptures into declarations for ears, arms and necks.
 Her Greek heritage might be explored through oversized resin, wood and found nylon accoutrements that honour Crete summers and Corinthian columns.
 Then there are the minimal jolts of sterling silver that resemble nails, chains and horseshoes – a reminder that there is beauty in the utilitarian.

-Mavrick chatted to Broadsheet about her creative process and what people can expect from her upcoming Exterior Structures window exhibition at Artisan in March.
+Mavrick spoke to Broadsheet about her creative process and what people can expect from her upcoming Exterior Structures window exhibition at Artisan in March.

 I initially came from an industrial design background before I made the switch to studying fine art and contemporary jewellery, so a lot of those early production processes informed my work in unusual ways.

 MA: What materials do you use to construct your pieces?

 BM: For Exterior Structures I use gold, silver, Australian stones and Akoya pearls.
 I also use found artefacts, repurposed everyday consumer objects, hand-turned timber beads, hand-dyed and moulded plastics and other metal components.
 Everything is designed and fabricated from scratch, otherwise it’s a found item that I’ve manipulated and assembled into multiple combinations and variations.